Caleb-Suwanee/PublicDocs/Access Timesheets Online.md

 - A Duo Authentication window will open.
 Click **Remember me for 30 days** and then click **Send Me a Push**.

->If a different window does not open then you need to enable pop-ups in your browser for [vpn.suwanee.com](https://vpn.suwanee.com)
+>If a different window does not open then you need to enable pop-ups in your browser.
+Follow these instructions: [Enable Pop-ups in Chrome](Enable%20Pop-ups%20in%20Chrome.md)

 ![Send Duo Push](refs/AccessTimesheetsOnline/4.png)